Jackie Doyle-Price: Personal life

 Doyle-Price lives in Purfleet, Thurrock.
 Her husband Mark Coxshall served as the Conservative leader of Thurrock Council from 2022 to 2023.
 They have a son, George Coxshall, who is also a Conservative Thurrock councillor and has served as leader of the Thurrock Conservatives since 2025.

-Doyle-Price employed her husband Mark Coxshall as her part-time Office Manager on a salary up to £30,000.
+Doyle-Price employed her husband Mark Coxshall as her Office Manager on a salary up to £45,000.
 The practice of MPs employing family members has been criticised by some sections of the media on the lines that it promotes nepotism.
 Although MPs who were first elected in the 2017 general election have been banned from employing family members, the restriction were not retrospective – meaning that Doyle-Price's employment of her husband was lawful.

 Doyle-Price is a close friend of former prime minister Liz Truss, and she endorsed her successful campaign in the July–September 2022 Conservative Party leadership election to succeed Boris Johnson as prime minister.
 In 1997, during her tenure as its chairwoman, Doyle-Price introduced Truss to the Lewisham Deptford Conservative Association, which Truss herself would also chair from 1998 to 2000.

 Doyle-Price is a Roman Catholic.